mikaylalitt/ViRMEn/README.md

 # ViRMEn

-This is a project containing code for creating mazes using Virtual Reality MATLAB Engine (ViRMEn).
+This is a project containing code for creating experiments using Virtual Reality MATLAB Engine (ViRMEn).
 Included is code for a straight linear track and a T-Maze.

 ## Getting Started
 Make sure that you have the necessary software on your machine.
 See "Prerequisities" for more information.